Marriage, Couple & Family Therapy

 Prepared for LMFT Licensure

-Graduates of the MCFT program meet the educational requirements to become a Licensed Marriage and Family Therapist (LMFT) through the Oregon Board of Licensed Professional Counselors and Therapists.
-This license requires a written exam and a minimum of two years of full-time supervised experience after a degree is earned.
-Full state licensure requirements may be found on OBLPCT’s website: http://www.oregon.gov/OBLPCT
+Graduates of the MCFT program meet the educational and clinical practice requirements to become registered interns with the Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT).
+They are also eligible for full licensure as Licensed Marriage and Family Therapists (LMFT) in the state of Oregon after they have completed a minimum of two years, full-time supervised post-master’s experience, 2400 hours of clinical practice, and a passing score on the national licensing exam.
+Full state licensure requirements may be found on OBLPCT’s website: http://www.oregon.gov/OBLPCT.

 Completion of the MCFT program also makes students eligible to apply for appropriate licenses in other states in the United States.
 Please visit the American Association for Marriage and Family Therapy (www.aamft.org) for a list of licensing requirements by state.

 Graduation and Completion Data

 Each year approximately 35 students begin the 3-year, full time program.
 The table below shows what percentage of these students graduate and obtain employment in the field.

 |Date of Initial COAMFTE Accreditation: 12/18/2008|